Canadian Citizenship Test: Content of the test

-Canadian values, such as democracy, gender equality, and human rights, are much more emphasized in this new edition.
-Canada's native roots and population are also much better portrayed.

 The test also assesses language abilities.
 To pass the test, the applicant must understand simple statements and questions and communicate simple information to CIC staff in either French or English.

 On March 15, 2010, a new and more thorough test was introduced.
 This test is based on a longer 63-page guide called Discover Canada.
 This gives immigrants a richer picture on Canada's history, culture, law and politics.
 At the same time, immigrants are required to memorize more facts for the test.
+Canadian values, such as democracy, gender equality, and human rights, are much more emphasized in this new edition.
+Canada's native roots and population are also much better portrayed.
 That test was revised and re-introduced on October 14, 2010, to reduce the new test's unacceptably high failure rate.

 Failure rate

 The failure rate on the citizenship test has been low until recently; in 2008, approximately 4% of the 145,000 test takers failed.

 However, the failure rate for the new citizenship test is much higher.
 When it was first introduced on March 15, 2010, the failure rate rose to 30%.
 Later on, a reworked version of the test introduced on October 14, 2010, brought the national failure rate down to around 20%, but the rate was still significantly higher than that of the old test.